ucsb-cs56/w20/_labWIP/proj01.md

     * Then, delete the old `src/main/java/hello/WebController.java`, since all of its code is now in the other two controllers.

     This may break some of your existing code, but you'll be able to figure out how to fix it.
-    * Your controllers were in the package `hello`.
+    * Remember that the classes need to be named the same as the files they are in.
-    * Now they are in the package `hello.controllers`
+    * The first line should now be `package hello.controllers;`
-    * That means that any classes they might have been using, such as `EarthquakeQueryService` might need an `import` statement such as:
+    * Since the package is now `hello.controllers` that are in different packages (e.g. `hello`)  such as `EarthquakeQueryService` might now need an `import` statement such as:
       ```
       import hello.EarthquakeQueryService;